Panasonic G2 vs G6

 It is notable that the G6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G2 does not provide wifi capability.

-Both the G2 and the G6 have been discontinued, but can regularly be found used on eBay.
+Both the G2 and the G6 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the G6 was followed by the Panasonic G7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G2 and G6 can be found, respectively, in the Panasonic G2 Manual (free pdf) or the online Panasonic G6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G2 and the Panasonic G6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.